 Royal Australasian College of Surgeons: Maintenance of Knowledge & Skills: 12 points (excludes Bali 2016 course).

-Australian Institute of Radiography: 22.5 CPD points
+Australian Society of Medical Imaging and Radiation Therapy: 22.5 CPD points

 College of Intensive Care Medicine: CME 1.6 Learning Projects.
 Category 2, 50 points

 Australian & New Zealand College of Anaesthetists: 10 hours.
 Category: Knowledge and Skills - Lectures, 5 credits (or 1 credit per hour attended).

 The Royal College of Radiologists (UK): 10 CPD points (Category 1)